mysql/mysql-utilities/docs/man/mysqldbcopy.rst

 functions, and database-level grants) to the destination server.
 The utility will also copy all data.
 There are options to turn off copying any or all of the objects as well as not copying the data.

+You can exclude specific objects by name using the --exclude option whereby you specify a name in the form of <db>.<object> or you can supply a regex search pattern.
+For example, --exclude=db1.trig1 will exclude the single trigger and --exlude=trig_ will exclude all objects from all databases whose name begins with trig and has a following character or digit.

 You must provide login information (e.g., user, host, password, etc. for a user that has the appropriate rights to access all objects in